Call for Expression of Interest for Production Support

 Application and Eligibility

-If selected, applicants will be asked to submit additional documents, including a contract, a letter of intent, a waiver and a risk assessment.
+If selected, applicants agree to submit all the required documents, including contract, letter of intent, intended budget, waivers and risk assessments.
 Templates are available for download on http://openmediahub.com/open-calls/application-documents/.
 Applicants need to demonstrate that they are duly authorised by the legal entity to produce and to publish their story by producing a letter of intent from an authorised representative.
 This letter must state an eligible media outlet’s intention to broadcast or publish the eventual production, including an indication of the date(s) and context(s) of the planned broadcast or publication.

 Eligible applicants are: